 This historic scientists from Sweden list can help answer the questions "Who are some Swedish scientists of note?" and "Who are the most famous scientists from Sweden?"
 These prominent scientists of Sweden may or may not be currently alive, but what they all have in common is that they're all respected Swedish scientists.Use this list of renowned Swedish scientists to discover some new scientists that you aren't familiar with.
 Don't forget to share this list by clicking one of the social media icons at the top or bottom of the page.
 (37 items)

-Friherr Nils Adolf Erik Nordenskiöld was a Finnish baron, botanist, geologist, mineralogist and arctic explorer of Finland-Swedish origin.
+Nils Adolf Erik Friherre Nordenskiöld (18 November 1832, Helsinki, Finland – 12 August 1901, Dalbyö in Södermanland, Sweden) was a Finland-Swedish baron, geologist, mineralogist and Arctic explorer.
 He was a member of the prominent Finland-Swedish Nordenskiöld family of scientists.
-Born in the Grand Duchy of Finland at the time it was a part of the Russian Empire, he was later, due to his political activity, forced to live in political exile in Sweden, where he later would become a member of the Parliament of Sweden and the Swedish Academy.
-He is most remembered for the Vega expedition along the northern coast of Eurasia, which he led in 1878 and 1879.
-This was the first complete crossing of the Northeast Passage. ...more on Wikipedia
+Born in the Grand Duchy of Finland at the time it was a part of the Russian Empire, he was later, due to his political activity, forced to move to Sweden, where he later became a member of the Parliament of Sweden and of the Swedish Academy.
+He led the Vega Expedition along the northern coast of Eurasia in 1878–1879.
+This was the first complete crossing of the Northeast Passage.
+Initially a troubled enterprise, ...more on Wikipedia

-Alvar Ellegård was a Swedish scholar and linguist.
+Alvar Ellegård (November 12, 1919 – February 8, 2008) was a Swedish linguist and scholar.
 He was professor of English at the University of Gothenburg, and a member of the academic board of the Swedish National Encyclopedia.
-He is the author of a number of books and papers on English language and linguistics, including A Statistical Method for Determining Authorship.
+He is the author of a number of books and papers on English language and linguistics, including A Statistical Method for Determining Authorship (1962).
 He also became known outside the field for his work on the conflict between religious dogma and science, and for his promotion of the Jesus myth theory, the idea that Jesus did not exist as an historical figure.
-His books about religion and science include Darwin and the General Reader, The Myth of Jesus, and Jesus: One Hundred Years Before Christ.
-A Study in Creative ...more on Wikipedia
+His books about religion and science include Darwin and the General Reader (1958), The Myth of Jesus (1992), ...more on Wikipedia

 Birthplace: Gothenburg, Sweden